dmx-systems/dmx-documentation/docs/user.rst

     #.
 If your data model contains a clear parent-child relationship Custom Association Types are the recommended way of modeling these relationships.
 This is the case when you need a child type to describe the whole entity.
 (For example you want publications to have authors, and authors are persons.)
 Create a Composition Definition between parent type and child type and add a Custom Association Type to it as described below.
     #.
 If your data model does not have a such clear parent-child relationship we recommend to create associations manually.

-The same context as shown above can be modeled using a Custom Association Type.

 * Create the topic types "Publication" (data type "identity") and "Publication Title" (text).
-* Reveal the built-in topic type "Year".
 * Reveal the built-in topic type "Person".
 * Create an association type called "Author".
 * Create an association between the topic type Person and the topic type Publication.
 Edit it and open the drop-down menu "Custom Association Type".
 Select "Author" and click save.